sondreus/QuickReg/README.md

 Explanation and detail
 ----------------------

 The QuickReg function is meant to provide a comprehensive and convenient linear regression interface in R. It has been designed with the objective of being intuitive and easy to use at default settings, but with enough options for advanced users.
-Most importantly, the function is meant to facilitate a smooth and productive workflow.
+Most importantly, the function is meant to facilitate a smooth, quick and productive workflow.

-QuickReg is designed to work smoothly with knitr and Rmarkdown, and allows output to be requested from stargazer to be in "latex", "html", or "text" format.
+QuickReg is designed to work seamlessly with knitr and Rmarkdown, and allows output to be requested from stargazer in "latex", "html", or "text" format.

 To illustrate the use of QuickReg, consider a researcher considering the linear relationships between a few variables.